 - I increased sales by 7% after implementing an automatic follow-up approach using a CRM program.

-See that?
-With that paragraph and the quantifiable achievements, you show that your acquired skills and experience would make you the ideal new hire for the job offered.
+With that paragraph and those quantifiable achievements, they easily see that your acquired skills and experience make you the ideal new hire for the job offered.

 Pro Tip: Remember using keywords on your resume to ensure that it’s tailored?
 Add them on your admin assistant cover letter, as well.
-Also, make sure your cover letter is easy to read by using the perfect cover letter font!
+Also, ensure your cover letter is easy to read by using the perfect cover letter font!

 Why They’re Perfect for You